 No-deal Brexit: Citizen rights during transitional period

 The Danish Government has put forth a plan for a transitional period concerning citizens in the event that no withdrawal agreement is concluded with the UK before the British withdrawal from the EU.
+The plan was adopted in the Danish Parliament on 19th March 2019.
 Britons in Denmark and citizens returning to Denmark from the UK will, with the suggested transitional period, hardly notice any difference in their rights.
 Citizens will also be able to continue to enjoy the right to access certain benefits like pension in the UK and other EU Member States.

 Alongside the negotiations for an orderly UK withdrawal, the Danish Government has prepared a transition law concerning the rights of citizens in the event that Britain withdraws without an agreement ('no deal scenario').
-The transition law enters into force 30 March 2019.
+The transitional law enters into force on the date of withdrawal of the UK from the EU.
 It will apply until replaced by a permanent law.
-The transitional period will be temporary and await a clarification of the future relationship between the EU and the UK.
+The transitional period will thus be temporary and await a clarification of the future relationship between the EU and the UK.

 Rights to cash benefits under the transition law